Team Members ()

 CLASS ACTION REGARDING THE CALCULATION OF LONG TERM DISABILITY BENEFITS UNDER DIVISION 2, PART III(B) of SISIP POLICY #901102

 Simon Logan v.
-Her Majesty The Queen
+His Majesty The King

 Federal Court of Canada Number T-1358-18

-UPDATE: January 11, 2023
+UPDATE: April 25, 2023

-Representative Plaintiff, Simon Logan, and the Federal Government have come to a Proposed Settlement in Class Action regarding the Calculation of Canadian Armed Forces Long Term Disability (CAF-LTD) Insurance Benefits for Disabled Canadian Armed Forces Veterans.
+Representative Plaintiff, Simon Logan, and the Federal Government have come to a Proposed Settlement in the Class Action regarding the Calculation of Canadian Armed Forces Long Term Disability (CAF-LTD) Insurance Benefits for Disabled Canadian Armed Forces Veterans.

-Final Settlement Agreement – English
+Proposed Final Settlement Implementation Agreement

 UPDATE: July 9, 2022